 You may receive chemotherapy during a hospital stay, at home, or as an outpatient at a doctor’s office, clinic, or hospital.
 Outpatient means you do not stay overnight.
 No matter where you go for chemotherapy, your doctor and nurse will watch for side effects and help you manage them.
 For more information on side effects and how to manage them, see the section on side effects.

 Treatment schedules for chemotherapy vary widely.
-How often and how long you get chemotherapy depends on:
+How often and how long you get chemotherapy depends on

-- Your type of cancer and how advanced it is
+- your type of cancer and how advanced it is

-- Whether chemotherapy is used to:
+- whether chemotherapy is used to

-- Cure your cancer
+- cure your cancer

-- Control its growth
+- control cancer's growth

-- Ease symptoms
+- ease symptoms

-- The type of chemotherapy you are getting
+- the type of chemotherapy you are getting

-- How your body responds to the chemotherapy
+- how your body responds to the chemotherapy

 You may receive chemotherapy in cycles.
 A cycle is a period of chemotherapy treatment followed by a period of rest.
 For instance, you might receive chemotherapy every day for 1 week followed by 3 weeks with no chemotherapy.
 These 4 weeks make up one cycle.
 The rest period gives your body a chance to recover and build new healthy cells.

-Missing a Treatment
+Missing a chemotherapy treatment

 It is best not to skip a chemotherapy treatment.
 But, sometimes your doctor may change your chemotherapy schedule if you are having certain side effects.
 If this happens, your doctor or nurse will explain what to do and when to start treatment again.

 Chemotherapy affects people in different ways.
-How you feel depends on:
+How you feel depends on

-- The type of chemotherapy you are getting
+- the type of chemotherapy you are getting

-- The dose of chemotherapy you are getting
+- the dose of chemotherapy you are getting

-- Your type of cancer
+- your type of cancer

-- How advanced your cancer is
+- how advanced your cancer is

-- How healthy you are before treatment
+- how healthy you are before treatment

 Since everyone is different and people respond to chemotherapy in different ways, your doctor and nurses cannot know for sure how you will feel during chemotherapy.

 You will see your doctor often.
-During these visits, she will ask you how you feel, do a physical exam, and order medical tests and scans.
+During these visits, they will ask you how you feel, do a physical exam, and order medical tests and scans.
 Tests might include blood tests.
 Scans might include MRI, CT, or PET scans.

 You cannot tell if chemotherapy is working based on its side effects.
 Some people think that severe side effects mean that chemotherapy is working well, or that no side effects mean that chemotherapy is not working.
 The truth is that side effects have nothing to do with how well chemotherapy is fighting your cancer.